What Is Mat Foundation?

 Disadvantage of Mat Slab Foundation:

-It has some disadvantages that are –
+It has some disadvantages are as follows.

 - The number of quantity materials like steel or concrete required more for the mat foundation.